Tantan4321/flutter_tantan_weather_app/README.md

 # flutter_tantan_weather_app

-A Flutter app for the weather.
+A simple, yet elegant Flutter app for the weather.

+- Note: you must have an Internet connection for the app to get weather data.